gpbl/react-day-picker/docs/Modifiers.md

   will match all the days after the January, 1st 2018.

-- **a function** that take the day as first argument and return a boolean value.
+- **a function** taking the day as first argument and return a boolean value.
 For example:

   ```js
   function sundays(day) {